Does Motor Oil Separate?

 Updated:

 Motor oil does not separate.
-The additives in motor oil help to keep it from separating and allows it to lubricate and protect your engine.
+The additives in motor oil help keep it from separating and allow it to lubricate and protect your engine.

 It’s a common misconception that motor oil separates into different parts over time.
 However, this isn’t the case!
 Motor oil is made up of molecules that don’t separate, meaning it will never need to be “topped up” with fresh oil.

-This makes motor oil incredibly reliable and long-lasting, perfect for keeping your engine running smoothly.
+This makes motor oil incredibly reliable and long-lasting, ensuring your engine runs smoothly.
 So next time you check your oil level, rest assured that there’s no need to worry about separation!

 What Causes Engine Oil to Separate?

-This can happen if you drive for long periods of time at high speeds or if you frequently drive in stop-and-go traffic.
+This can occur if you drive for long periods at high speeds or frequently navigate through top-and-go traffic.
 Other factors that can contribute to oil separation are using the wrong type of oil for your car or not changing your oil often enough.
-When you don’t change your oil regularly, the additives that keep it fresh start to break down and allow the different parts of the oil to separate.
+When you don’t change your oil regularly, the additives that keep it fresh start to break down, allowing the different components of the oil to separate.

-Using the wrong type of oil can also lead to premature breakdown since some oils are not designed for certain types of engines.
+Using the wrong type of oil can also lead to premature engine breakdowns, as some oils are not designed for specific types of engines.

 Does Synthetic Oil Separate?